NARKOZ/wysihtml5-rails/README.md

 ## License

 wysihtml5 is distributed under the MIT License.
-wysihtml5-rails is licensed under new BSD License.
+wysihtml5-rails is licensed under BSD License.